 End-of-line resistors are passive electrical components placed at the termination point of a communication line or supervised circuit.
 They serve two primary functions:

 BACnet MS/TP is a widely used protocol for connecting BMS controllers and field devices.
-It operates over twisted-pair RS-485 cabling and requires proper termination at both ends of the network trunk:
+It operates over twisted-pair RS-485 cabling and requires proper termination at both ends of the network trunk.
+ASHRAE 135 — the BACnet standard — specifies that MS/TP networks use RS-485 physical layer with characteristic impedance of 120 ohms; the end-of-line termination resistors required at both ends of the bus match this impedance, preventing signal reflections that cause communication errors and dropped devices:

 Example: In a building with a BACnet MS/TP trunk connecting 15 VAV controllers across three floors, a 120Ω termination resistor is installed at the first controller (near the IQ412 controller) and at the last controller on the opposite end of the network.